zconger/juice-shop/README_STACKHAWK.md

 #   username: test@test.com
 #   password: testtest

-# Fetch a JWT for test@test.com and export it as AUTH_TOKEN - will be used for StackHawk authenticated scanning
+# Fetch a JWT for test@test.com and export it as JS_AUTH_TOKEN - will be used for StackHawk authenticated scanning
-source stackhawk_auth_token.sh
+source ./stackhawk_auth_token.sh

 # Run HawkScan
 hawk scan